Why talent assessment is crucial to scaling up your business

 And if they’re still not a values-fit, it’s non-negotiable.
 They definitely need to go.

-Sometimes, this process involves some really hard decisions.
-Take what I call the ‘Toxic A-Players’.
-These are people who have particular skills and expertise that are valuable but aren’t a good cultural fit.
-In my experience, they’re often salespeople or network engineers.
-They may be delivering well against their performance targets and the business perceives that it would be hard to replace them.
+Sometimes, this process involves some tough decisions.
+Take what I call the ‘Toxic A-Players’ – people who have particular skills and expertise that are valuable but aren’t a good cultural fit.
+They may be delivering well against their performance targets, and the business perceives that it would be hard to replace them.
 So, they get away with their destructive behaviour.

-Repeat your talent assessment exercise every quarter, each time tracking your proportion of A-Players.
+Repeat your talent assessment exercise every quarter, tracking your proportion of A-Players each time.
 Start at the leadership level, move on to managers and look at functional areas and teams.
-Slice and dice the data however you want.